booleanbridge/profanity_php/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/friendshipking/profanity_php/badge)](https://www.codefactor.io/repository/github/friendshipking/profanity_php)

 Selfishly made for my own use.
-Open Sourcing it to recieve - `what an ugly code!` compliment every once in a while.
+Open Sourcing it to receive - `what an ugly code!` compliment every once in a while.

 Has some cool functions though.